pyexcel/pyexcel/docs/source/design.rst

 .. table:: A list of supported data structures

    ======================================= ================================ =========================
-   Psudo name                              Python name                      Related model
+   Pesudo name                             Python name                      Related model
    ======================================= ================================ =========================
    two dimensional array                   a list of lists                  :class:`~pyexcel.Sheet` a dictionary of key value pair          a dictionary                     :class:`~pyexcel.Sheet`